 The procedure for handling of incidents by the EGI Computer Security Incident Response Team (CSIRT) is described in the EGI Incident handling procedure [R 1].
 The procedure for handling software vulnerabilities (particularly in Grid Middleware which is part of the EGI UMD) by the EGI Software Vulnerability Group (SVG) is described in the Vulnerability issue handling process [R 2].
 These two procedures have been approved together as Milestone MS405.
-However, a gap has been identified, in that after serious software vulnerabilities have been resolved it is important to ensure that all systems in the EGI infrastructure install an updated version of the software in a timely manner, and that any other serious operational security problem is resolved in a timely manner.
-This describes the procedure for ensuring that critical security operational issues are addressed in a timely manner and for giving sites adequate warning before removing from the EGI resource information system if they fail to make their sites secure.
+This describes the procedure for ensuring that any critical security vulnerability is addressed in a timely manner.
+The most common case is likely to result from a software vulnerability assessed as critical, either in Grid Middleware or other software.
+Other critical vulnerabilities may occur, such as a configuration problem which the EGI CSIRT team assesses as critical.
+This procedure is also aimed to give sites adequate warning before removing from the EGI resource information system if they fail to make their sites secure.